Ploy

 };

 The SDK automatically appends the user's stored memories to the system prompt.
+When context compression is enabled, it also appends the running conversation summary.

 handle